Charles G. Dahlgren

 Charles Gustavus Ulrich Dahlgren (August 13, 1811 - December 18, 1888) was a brigadier general of Mississippi State Troops (or Mississippi Militia) with allegiance to the Confederate States of America during the American Civil War.
 He commanded the 3rd Brigade of the Mississippi Militia, before a dispute with the President of the Confederate States of America, Jefferson Davis, over transfer of the state troops to the Confederate States Army cost him his career.

 Early life and career

 Dahlgren was born in Philadelphia, Pennsylvania, the son of Bernhard Ulrik Dahlgren (1784-1824) and Martha (Rowan) Dahlgren (1789-1838).
 His father was a merchant and Swedish Consul stationed in Philadelphia.
 He briefly served in the United States Navy.
 His older brother was John A. Dahlgren, an admiral in the Union Navy.
 Union Army officer Col. Ulric Dahlgren, John's son, was his nephew.
 Charles Dahlgren moved to Louisiana, then to Mississippi, as a young man.
-He was an official of the Bank of the United States at Natchez, Mississippi, and engaged in several other business ventures.
+According to a history of the mansions he constructed in the Natchez District, Dahlgren was an "intense and volatile character, a Pennsylvania native who mastered the banking trade with financier Nicholas Biddle.
+He was sent south to the booming new state of Mississippi in 1835, charged with overseeing a branch of the Bank of the United States."
+He married into the wealthy Routh family.
+He and his first wife, Mary Routh Ellis Dahlgren, built Dunleith, moving in the Greek Revival-style house in 1856.
+Mary Ellis Routh Dahlgren died in 1858, and Dahlgren remarried to Mary Vannoy, for whom he built Llangollen, which was a quasi-Italianate Victorian cottage that stood until a fire in 1932.
+As of 1860, Dahlgren "operated one of [Natchez's] largest plantation-supply firms while at the same time controlling 6,100 acres of cotton lands in Tensas Parish."